 "What?!"
-Harry laughed out at that absurdity.
+Harry laughed nervously at that absurdity.
 "Seriously, how can I be a cure for anything?
-It doesn't make any sense!"
+That's just silly!"

-"Oh, but it makes a perfect sense, in fact," Voldemort replied softly, conjuring out a small table before pulling something out of his robes.
+"Oh, but it makes a perfect sense, in fact," Voldemort replied solemnly, conjuring a small table before pulling something out of his robes.

 Harry instantly recognized Helga's cup.
-Cracked, bleeding and badly damaged in general, it looked even worse than the last time he saw it.
+Cracked, bleeding and badly damaged, it looked even worse than the last time he saw it.
 It seemed like a miracle that it was still in one piece.
 The Dark Lord placed it on the table with a great care and reached into his robes again.